pravallika-kambhampati/pokedex/README.md

 # pokedex

-Uses PokeAPI to display various pokemons with corresponding info in ReactJs & Bootstrap
+Uses PokeAPI to display various pokemons with corresponding info in ReactJs & Bootstrap with SEARCH BAR !!!

 ## :bulb: Motivation